 Yes, traveling can be romantic and bring people together.
-When you spend every waking minute together, then have fantastic sex in a strange new bed (that you don’t have to make), and you’ve turned into hedonists by sampling every exotic dish at at least three different restaurants a day and have gotten drunk every night for a week on liquor that probably isn’t even legal, it can be fun.
+When you spend every waking minute together having fantastic sex on a strange new bed (that you don’t have to make), you turn into hedonists by sampling exotic dishes at different restaurants every day, and get drunk every night for on liquor that probably isn’t even legal, it can be fun.

 But before you get insanely jealous watching your friend post hundreds of pictures on Instagram from her Honeymoon in Bali, you should realize that traveling as a couple comes with challenges.
-However, if you prepare before a trip, many of the usual stressors that can frustrate solo travelers or couples while on vacation can be eliminated.
+However, if you prepare before a trip, many of the usual stressors that can frustrate couples on vacation can be eliminated.

 Let’s just get this one out there first.
-I really think this can help more than any other tip, but maybe I’m just a bit of a sex addict when I’m in a relationship.
-But maybe you should become a sex addict, at least for a week or two.
-I mean, when we’re home living our normal, (often boring) lives, going to work at jobs we hate, and dealing with bills, school, or kids, having time for pure, unadulterated sex is rare.
+I really think this can help more than any other tip.
+Maybe it’s just me, or maybe I am a bit of a sex addict when I’m in a relationship (look, there’s usually a lot of time between partners so I need to get prepared, kind of like a survivalist, or a pack rat).
+But I strongly suggest you at least try to become a sex addict, at least for a week or two.
+I mean, when we’re home living our normal (often boring) lives, going to work at jobs we hate and dealing with bills, school, or kids, finding time for pure, unadulterated sex is rare.
 Honestly speaking, many times we’re just too damn exhausted.
-Going on a trip can help us get some of that much needed passion back into our lives.
+Going on a trip can help us to bring some of that much-needed passion back into our lives.
 Be a sex addict- or just act like one by showing your partner you find them irresistible.

-Okay, so maybe you don’t have to dress in the getup Julia Roberts was wearing in “Pretty Woman”, particularly if you’re staying at the type of upscale hotel Richard Gere did in the movie.
-But it is fun to dress a bit sexier than normal while you’re on vacation and don’t have to worry about what your nosy neighbors or co-workers will think.
-Even if you don’t feel comfortable dressing in something you might find at Agent Provocateur, try to dress at least a little sexier than normally.
+Okay, so maybe you don’t have to dress in the getup Julia Roberts was wearing in “Pretty Woman”, particularly if you’re staying at the type of upscale hotel Richard Gere’s character did in the movie.
+But isn’t it fun to dress a little sexier than normal while you’re on vacation and don’t have to worry about what your nosy neighbors or co-workers will think?
+If you don’t feel comfortable dressing in something you might find at Agent Provocateur, try to dress at least a little more risque than usual.
 Most backpackers stuff a few pairs of jeans, t-shirts, and some old, smelly sneakers into a carry-on, and I’ve never understood that.
-Of course you need to be comfortable while walking around all day, but New Yorkers don’t typically have cars and we walk everywhere and we don’t dress like slobs.
-Many women I know will at least carry a pair of heels in a bag for later.
+Of course, you need to be comfortable while walking around all day but New Yorkers don’t typically have cars and we walk everywhere and you don’t see us dressing like slobs.
+Many women I know wear or carry a pair of heels in a bag for later.

 I take a gown when I travel.
 Not a fancy, brides-maid type of dress.
 Just a long black dress in a fabric that allows me to roll it in a ball and not worry about it being wrinkled.
 I can wear that dress with flat sandals, or dress it up with fancy jewelry and heels.
 I’m not saying you have to do that, but on almost every trip I’ve ever taken I get invited to engagement parties, weddings, funerals, exhibits or events where I’m going to need something nicer than my torn, faded, favorite Levis.
-Yours doesn’t have to be a gown, but try to pack one nice dress and pumps.You’ll feel (and act) more like a femme fatale (or stud) if you make an effort, which can only increase the attraction between the two of you.
+You don’t have to pack a gown but try to bring along one nice dress and pumps.You’ll feel (and act) more like a femme fatale (or stud) if you make an effort, which can only increase the attraction between the two of you.

 Whether or not you’re on a tight budget, check out a more upscale restaurant.
-When I was in St. Thomas, I went to Room With a View, a lovely, (expensive) restaurant with, you guessed it, spectacular views of the ocean.
-Located at Bluebeard’s Castle, a popular attraction on the island. this spot is often overlooked because of it’s pricey menu.
+When I was in St. Thomas, I went to Room With a View, a lovely, (expensive) restaurant that has spectacular views of the ocean.
+Located at Bluebeard’s Castle, (a popular attraction on the island) this spot is often overlooked because of its pricey menu.
 Initially, I had intended to do what I do on every trip-simply get a drink there so I could take pictures and enjoy the atmosphere without breaking the bank.
-I was thrilled to see that during their daily Happy Hour, all appetizers were only $5.00 each.
+But I was thrilled to see that there is a daily Happy Hour and all appetizers are only $5.00 each.
 I ate 5 of them.

 Traveling in general, and especially traveling on a budget, can cause tension and stress in a relationship.
 Splurge a little.
-Some of my most cherished memories are of places I normally avoid because I think I can’t afford it.
-I once had a decadent bowl of lobster bisque at a country club restaurant in Trinidad with a Couchsurfing friend, I went parasailing (twice) in The Bahamas, I checked out Hedonism in Jamaica, had front row seats at Moulan Rouge in Paris, I went scuba diving in The Red Sea in Egypt, and ordered a salad for lunch in order to enjoy the use of the swimming pool on a swelteringly hot day at The Taj Mahal Hotel in India.
+Some of my most cherished memories are of places I would normally avoid because I think I can’t afford them, but on trips, I make it a point to check them out.
+I once had a decadent bowl of lobster bisque at a country club restaurant in Trinidad with a Couchsurfing friend, I went parasailing (twice) in The Bahamas, I checked out Hedonism in Jamaica, had front row seats at Moulin Rouge in Paris, I went scuba diving in The Red Sea in Egypt and ordered salad for lunch in order to enjoy the use of the swimming pool on swelteringly hot days at The Taj Mahal Hotel in India.

-All of these experiences, and many others, were things I debated because I was a backpacker on a very small budget, only to realize that these are the things that have filled my life with romance and excitement and passion- and these were things I did by myself!
+All of these experiences (and many others) were things I debated because I was a backpacker on a very tight budget.
+I’ve realized, though, that these are the things that have filled my life with romance and excitement and passion- and they’re almost always places I’ve been to by myself!
 Make sure you don’t worry about money on your trip so much that you miss out on having some incredible experiences.